alpsleonardo/php-restful-api-authentication/README.md

 All API requests should be made to: https://{your-domain}

 ### Headers:
 Authentication Token as well as Client ID must be passed through Header.
-All methods will require this process except the login method.\
+All methods will require this process except the login method.

 client_id: "Your-Secret-Key" (common to all calls)
-authorization: JSON Web Token (issued after the first login - either access token or refresh token)
+authorization: JSON-Web-Token (issued after the first login - either access token or refresh token)

 ## 1. Authentication
 -----------------------------